canonical/matter-pi-gpio-commander/README.md

 > In this case, you may skip the connection or may need to install in development mode.
 > Refer to [GPIO.md](GPIO.md) for details.

 The slots are not connected automatically.
-For example, to connect GPIO-4 (WiringPi pin 7 / physical pin 7):
+For example, to grant access to GPIO 4:
 ```bash
 sudo snap connect matter-pi-gpio-commander:gpio pi:bcm-gpio-4
 ```